Skip to main content

 I have a chronic condition (hypertension, anxiety, GERD).
 How does this work in 19146?

 We manage most chronic conditions inside the membership: hypertension, anxiety, depression, ADHD evaluation, GERD, prediabetes, lipids, hypothyroidism, IBS, and chronic insomnia.
-The shift compared to traditional primary care is more time, more access, and continuity with one physician.
+The change compared to traditional primary care is more time, more access, and continuity with one physician.

 Are there health concerns specific to older G-Ho rowhomes?